NessJade96/List-It/README.md

 14. Changed the uri in App.js to 'http://localhost:3001/graphql' so the frontend calls actually reach graphql.
 Updated some button styling.
 The login and Signup user work perfectly now.
 You can navigate between pages smoothly.
 Removed the profile picture because I decided I will add that in at the end if I have time as it does not meet MVP.
     ![signup](./assets/Signup%20page.jpg)

+15. Wrote queries and mutations for GET_USER, and added AddGroceryList model, updated typeDefs, resolver, and mutation.
+Updated the GroceryItem, and User Model.
+Lastly created a new more mutations in the TypeDefs for the requests to make next.

+Todo:

+    // list model to have field for users, as an array of users that can access the list
+    // handle permissions on frontend

+// create an input field on list page where you can add a friends username - this will add to the grocerylist array of users.

+// show what users are on this list - render to the screen

 Thank you, Vanessa Bloom <(^.^)>